GagePielsticker/Wordle-Remade/README.md

 A re-creation of wordle using NodeJS, MongoDB, Docker, and many more modern technologies.

 ## Preface
 > I created this as a platform to refresh my fullstack skills in regards to web development.
 I figured a wordle recreation would be a good oppurtunity to do so.
+I designed this with a frontend service that delivers the to the client and an api service which stays hidden from public view.

 <img src="https://i.imgur.com/WCTo9I7.gif" width="600"/>

-## Infrastructure
+## Infrastructure Used
+- NodeJS
 - Express
 - MongoDB
 - EJS

+## Interaction Flow

 ## Frontend Endpoint Reference